Hedley Fowler: Stalag Luft I and first escape

 By November 1941, Fowler was acting as a distributor of Red Cross parcels.
 During his time in captivity Fowler had been making a bogus German uniform out of various bits of material and a civilian suit, smuggling them into the parcel office which was outside the main prisoners' compound.
 On 5 November 1941, he dressed in his bogus German uniform from the parcel office and climbed over the lightly guarded perimeter fence.
 Outside the camp he changed into his civilian suit.
 He managed to reach Sassnitz and attempted to stow away on a Swedish ship; but whilst at the docks he was arrested by a German policeman.
 He was returned to Stalag Luft I and sentenced to 14 days solitary confinement, before being transferred to the 'escape proof' camp Oflag IV-C at Colditz Castle, arriving on 1 December 1941.

-Pete Tunstall claims that Fowler, whilst at Barth, was the first in WWII to use the term 'goons' to describe the guards, referencing a well-known comic strip.
+Pete Tunstall claims that Fowler, whilst at Barth, was the first in World War II to use the term 'goons' to describe the guards, referencing a well-known comic strip.
 Tunstall claims the term caught like wildfire through all the prison camps in Germany.
 "Goons up" became a warning cry for approaching guards, "goon boxes" described the machine gun towers, any manmade uniforms used to escape were called "goon skins," and their favourite recreation of winding the guards up become known as "goon baiting."